genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/5-grid-pro-renderers.md

 </foundation-grid-pro>
 ```

-After these three steps, you will see the "actions menu" in one of your cells.
+After these three steps, you will see the "actions menu" in the relevant cell.

 <details><summary>Want to build it by yourself?</summary>
 <p>

-You can always build the `ColDef` yourself, but the built-in helper can be useful in common cases.
-Below you find an example of how to create your own `ColDef` without the build-in renderer provided by genesis.
+The built-in helper can be useful for common usage, but you can always build the `ColDef` yourself.
+Below is an example of how to create your own `ColDef` without the built-in renderer provided by Genesis.

 ```tsx title="You can use 'overrideDef' to override all the default values used in this helper"
 const getActionsMenuDef = (